-Table of Contents RESTRUCTURING CHARGES
+RESTRUCTURING CHARGES

-Fiscal quarter ended October 1, 2006 Fiscal quarter ended September 30, 2007 Increase In Millions Percentage of Total Net Sales In Millions Percentage of Total Net Sales In Millions Percentage Restructuring Charges \$ - % \$ 0.4 0.1% \$ 0.4 NA Six fiscal months ended October 1, 2006 Six fiscal months ended September 30, 2007 Increase In Percentage of Total In Percentage of Total In Millions Net Sales Millions Net Sales Millions Percentage Restructuring Charges \$ - \$ 10.3 1.2% \$ 10.3 NA
+Fiscal quarter ended October 1, 2006 arter ended er 30, 2007 Increase In Millions Percentage of Total Net Sales In Millions Percentage of Total Net Sales In Millions Percentage Restructuring Charges \$ - - % \$ 0.4 0.1% \$ 0.4 NA Six fiscal months ended October 1, 2006 Increase In Millions Percentage of Total Net Sales In Millions Percentage of Total Net Sales In Millions Percentage Restructuring Charges \$ - - % \$ 10.3 1.2% \$ 10.3 NA

-Included in operating results for our second fiscal quarter of 2008 and the six fiscal months of 2008 are approximately \$0.4 million and \$10.3 million, respectively, of highlighted restructuring charges related to the European restructuring that are comprised as follows: In our second fiscal quarter of 2008, approximately \$0.3 million of restructuring costs were accrued for additional professional fees, primarily in Europe, and a non-cash impairment charges amounted to \$0.1 million for machinery and equipment that were impaired as a result of the Energia acquisition.
+Included in operating results for our second fiscal quarter of 2008 and the six fiscal months of 2008 are approximately \$0.4million and \$10.3 million, respectively, of highlighted restructuring charges related to the European restructuring that are comprised as follows: In our second fiscal quarter of 2008, approximately \$0.3 million of restructuring costs were accrued for additional professional fees, primarily in Europe, and a non-cash impairment charges amounted to \$0.1 million for machinery and equipment that were impaired as a result of the Energia acquisition.
 These charges brought our total accrued for staff reductions for the six fiscal months of 2008 to approximately \$5.2 million, and the total non-cash impairment charges for redundant machinery and equipment remained at \$5.1 million.
 The Company expects to incur approximately \$7 million of additional charges related to the European restructuring as follows: \$5 million in the remainder of fiscal 2008 and \$2 million in fiscal 2009.